 I personally wouldn’t do that.
 Instead, I would copy/paste it into a word document and print it from there.

 For some reason I didn’t think to search for 3D font generator until just now.
 I had already written this blog and created the corresponding video.
 When I did an internet search, quite a few site showed up, so they do exist.
+Most likely, you can do a search for whatever font style your after.

-How Every Style of Letting Begins
+How Every Style of Lettering Begins

+Every single style of 3d lettering I explain in this tutorial begins the same way – the letters are transferred onto the board.
 I will be doing all of my demonstrations on watercolor paper, but I will often refer to it as the board since most of you would be burning on wood.
+There are two main methods for getting the letting onto the board.

-Then I align the stencil letters with that line.
+Then I align the stencil letters with that line, and tracing in the letters I need.

 If using a word document or online font generator, then print out the letters or words onto a plain piece of copier paper.

 Flip the print out over and coat the back with graphite.
+Or use graphite transfer paper (aka carbon paper).

 I only coat the area with a letter versus the entire backside of the paper.